Yananwang1701QCA/1701QCA-Assessment1/experiments/experiments.md

 #### Reflection ####

-In this experiment, something new to me was or something I learned was (insert something here).
+In this experiment, everything to me was new.
+It was my first time get to know microbit.

-This experiment could be the basis of a real world application such as (insert something here).
+This experiment could be the basis of a real world application such as simple toys for babys.

 ### USING A LIGHT SENSOR & ANALOG INPUTS ###